 - 1/2 ounce (14g) freeze-dried strawberries

 - Preheat oven to 350 degrees F. Line the bottom of a 15 by 10-inch jelly roll pan with parchment paper (if using a design template, place the printed template underneath the parchment paper, or trace it onto the back side of the parchment with thick pencil lines).
+Lightly coat the surface of the parchment as well as the edges of the jelly roll pan with melted butter or cooking spray (I recommend wiping it on with a paper towel so you get a super thin layer).

 - Divide paste into 3 bowls (how you divide it proportionally will depend on your design) and add food coloring as desired.
 (I mixed 20g paste with 1 drop leaf green; 60g paste with 1 drop deep pink and 1/2 drop red; and 40g paste mixed with 1 teaspoon of the pink paste to produce a lighter shade of pink for the dots).